 Children may be required to stay after school to complete missing or incomplete homework.
-Parents will be given at least one day written notice before a child is kept after school.
+Parents will be given at least one day's written notice before a child is kept after school.
 A student may also receive an UNSATISFACTORY or INCOMPLETE on their report card.
-Consistent failure to complete assignments may result in a lower grade on the report card, thus requiring a student to repeat the grade.
+Consistent failure to complete assignments may result in a lower grade.

 - In the event that a child is ill, assignments will be made available in the office after 2:45 p.m. if the parents are requesting to come and pick the work up.
 A brother or sister may pick up the assignments at the end of the day (at dismissal) from the classroom teacher. - Usually a child who is missing school due to illness will not feel up to doing homework, therefore, students will have as many days to make up assignments as the number of days he/she was absent. - Parents will be informed of "chronic" cases that involve several late or missing assignments.
-As a student grows and matures, it is expected that the STUDENT assumes the responsibility to check on missed assignments. - For students taking vacations, schoolwork may be made up after the child returns to school, or may be assigned ahead of time to be completed while away.
+As a student grows and matures, it is expected that the STUDENT accepts the responsibility to check on missed assignments. - For students taking vacations, schoolwork may be made up after the child returns to school, or may be assigned ahead of time to be completed while away.